alensiljak/cashier/README.md

 Open https://cashier.alensiljak.eu.org in the browser.
 Use "Add to Home screen" or "Install" options to add the app.

-Set up synchronization with [cashiersync-go](https://gitlab.com/alensiljak/cashiersync-go):
+Set up synchronization with [Ledger Server](https://github.com/MisterY/ledger-server-go):

 ## Android